Frequently Asked Questions

 We have created an interactive map of the state.
 Click on the icon for the location you desire.
 The name and contact information for that group will be displayed.

 So how do we find out what is happening around the state?

-MEJCC maintains a calendar listing training opportunities, conferences, summits, and other activities around the state.
+MEJCC maintains a calendar listing trainings opportunities, conferences, summits, and other activities around the state.
 We encourage you to share information about your events with MEJCC.
 Click the link for the calendar.

-What about finding counties were the Michigan Vulnerable Adult Protocol has been affected?
+What about finding counties were the Michigan Vulnerable Adult Protocol has been effected?

 A complete listing for those areas can be found by this visiting page.
 Each local protocol team is directed by the county prosecutor.
 Here is a link provided to the state prosecutors directory along with contact information.

 How do I find out what resources are available?

 The MEJCC is building a resource bank to share with network partners.
 Please contact the MEJCC to indicate what type of resource you are seeking and we will do our best to meet your needs.
 Some resources such as reports, protocols are available at this link.
 Please feel free to share any resources, speakers, data, etc. with the MEJCC to help the resource bank grow.